 After the dental implant is surgically embedded, it is covered with a temporary that will remain in place throughout the healing period.
 It is important that the implant is protected from movement and kept free from infection.

 During the healing period, the jaw bone is fusing to the dental implant to provide the stability needed to support the final restoration, much like the way a biological tooth has roots to hold it in place.

 As healing continues, regular visits to the oral surgeon are needed to make sure everything is on track for a successful outcome.
 Upon recovery completion, the temporary is removed.
 An abutment is attached to the implant and the final restoration is cemented in.

-The cosmetic restoration has been made to exactly match surrounding dentition in size, shape, and color so this dental treatment is virtually undetectable.
+The cosmetic restoration has been made to exact match surrounding dentition in size, shape, and color so this dental treatment is virtually undetectable.